Colonel Tom Parker: Live performance comeback (1968–1972)

 It took the 1968 television special Elvis, which was sponsored by Singer sewing machines, and a subsequent series of recording sessions in Memphis, Tennessee, that included songs such as "Suspicious Minds" and "In the Ghetto", to restore Presley's musical reputation.
 Steve Binder, the producer of the television special, put forward the idea of Presley singing his old hits.
 Binder also thought of the idea of Presley performing the staged section with his old band, Scotty Moore and D. J. Fontana; this had been inspired by a post-rehearsal informal jam in Presley's dressing room.
 Presley did not usually stand up against Parker, but he knew that this TV show was his one chance at a proper comeback, and with Binder backing him, Presley told Parker he was doing it "Binder's way".
 Their instincts were proven right; the TV special proved to be an enormous hit, and the released album featuring performances from the special became a best-seller.
 After the special, Parker managed Presley's return to live performance, including brief U.S. tours and many engagements in Las Vegas.
 Following the success of Presley's Las Vegas return, Parker signed a contract with the International Hotel to guarantee Presley would play a month-long engagement for $125,000 a week ($ in dollars), an unheard-of sum at the time.
 During this part of Presley's career, Parker and Presley agreed to a 50/50 "partnership", which, with Parker controlling merchandising and other non-music related items, resulted in Parker earning more than his client.

-After the success of Presley's return to live performing in Las Vegas, Parker decided it was time for Presley to go on tour for first time in 13 years.
+After the success of Presley's return to live performing in Las Vegas, Parker decided it was time for Presley to go on tour for the first time in 13 years.
 The tours were so financially successful that they determined Presley's workload for the remainder of his life and career.
 Parker's main role during these tours was planning the logistics and ensuring tickets were sold.
 He usually flew ahead to the venues and took charge of preparing everything for Presley's entourage ahead of their arrival.
 As a result, he and Presley rarely saw each other, and, as time progressed, it became even more difficult for Parker to get in contact with Presley.
 These live performances, along with being financially lucrative, also allowed Parker to fulfill Presley's recording contract with RCA Victor.
 Between 1969 and 1972 alone, RCA released three albums of live material.